Initial Child Protection Conferences

 All parents and persons with Parental Responsibility must be invited to conferences (unless there are exceptional circumstances and exclusion is justified as described below).
 Parents will be encouraged to contribute to conferences; usually by attending, unless it is likely to prejudice the welfare of the child.

-The social worker must facilitate the constructive involvement of the parents by ensuring in advance of the conference that they are given sufficient information and practical support to make a meaningful contribution, including providing them with a copy of the Conference report (see Section 11.2, Social Workers Report to Conference).
+The Lead Practitioner must facilitate the constructive involvement of the parents by ensuring in advance of the conference that they are given sufficient information and practical support to make a meaningful contribution, including providing them with a copy of the Conference report (see Section 11.2, Lead Practitioner's Report to Conference).

 Where possible all reports to Conference should be shared with the parent, persons with parental responsibility, and the child (where appropriate) prior to the date of the conference to enable their understanding and ability to discuss with advocate, contribute and challenge if required.

-Invitations for the parent(s) to attend the conference should be conveyed verbally by the social worker and will be confirmed in writing by the Safeguarding Unit.
+Invitations for the parent(s) to attend the conference should be conveyed verbally by the Lead Practitioner and will be confirmed in writing by the Safeguarding Unit.

-The social worker must explain to parents/carers the purpose of the meeting, who will attend, the way in which it will operate, the purpose and meaning if their child is deemed to require a Child Protection Plan and the complaints process.
+The Lead Practitioner must explain to parents/carers the purpose of the meeting, who will attend, the way in which it will operate, the purpose and meaning if their child is deemed to require a Child Protection Plan and the complaints process.

 Provision should be made to ensure that visually or hearing impaired or otherwise disabled parents/carers are enabled to participate, including whether they need assistance with transport to enable their attendance.